HDFC Life Super Income Plan is a non-linked participating and limited pay money-back insurance plan.

 - Terminal bonuses (if any)

-The last instalment of survival benefit is paid along with the payment of maturity benefit.
+The last installment of survival benefit is paid along with the payment of maturity benefit.

 HDFC Life Super Income Plan: Death Benefits